maidsafe/stableset_net/docs/guides/data_types.md

 ```

 Key characteristics:
+- Quantum-secure encryption through self-encryption

-- Immutable
+- Immutable content
 - Content-addressed (address is derived from data)
 - Size-limited (maximum chunk size)
-- Encrypted at rest
 - Efficient for small to medium-sized data

+#### Self-Encryption Process
+1. Data is split into fixed-size sections
+2. Each section is encrypted using data from other sections
+3. Results in multiple encrypted chunks
+4. Original data can only be recovered with all chunks

 ### 2. Pointer

-A mutable reference to any other data type.
-Pointers allow updating references while maintaining a stable address.
+Pointers provide a fixed network address that can reference any other data type, including other pointers.
+They enable mutable data structures while maintaining stable addresses.

 ```rust
 // Create a pointer to some data